yewyewXD/Frontend-Application/README.md

 You are developing a new dashboard.
 Your task is to create a new dashboard with which the user can manage his account.
 Of course, it is not supposed to be complete.
 We would like to limit ourselves to just one excerpt.

-In this scenario, the form for changing user data is to be created.
-The user has called this page in the previous step and wants to be able to do the following:
+In this scenario, the form user for modifying user data has to be created.
+The form contains two tabs, as specified below.

+The user wants to be able to switch between the two tabs and to enter the following information:

 In the first tab (basic data):